 Reducing social Exclusion through a creative approach to reading

-The training course is aimed at providing youth workers with new skills and knowledge on how to work with young people, in particular the ones with fewer opportunities, and on how to promote their interest to reading through non formal and creative approaches.
+The training course has provided youth workers with new skills and knowledge on how to work with young people, in particular the ones with fewer opportunities, and on how to promote their interest to reading through non formal and creative approaches.

-In all partner countries, youth workers and young people will develop, experiment and implement educational activities supporting reading through the arts and non-formal approaches.
-These activities are addressed to young people at risk of social exclusion and marginalisation.
+In all partner countries, youth workers and young people developed, experimented and implemented educational activities supporting reading through the arts and non-formal approaches.
+These activities have been addressed to young people at risk of social exclusion and marginalisation.

-Youth workers from each partner countries will be involved in a 15-day mobility to discover local realities and activities in the hosting country.
-They will have the opportunity to enrich their work, get new inputs for their work with young people and exchange ideas.
+Youth workers from each partner countries have been involved in a 15-day mobility to discover local realities and activities in the hosting country.
+They had the opportunity to enrich their work, get new inputs for their work with young people and exchange ideas.

 Final Workshop and Festival

-A 7-day event where youth workers and young people will work in multicultural and transnational teams to develop intercultural creative products and activities and share their READ journey with the local community in Wien.
+A 7-day event where youth workers and young people worked in multicultural and transnational teams to develop intercultural creative products and activities and share their READ journey with the local community in Wien.

 A comparative report based on the national and local researches carried out in each partner country to investigate the state of the art about literacy and reading diffusion and on good practices in the use of non-formal approaches to promote reading.